McClellan-Micah/readme-generator/Develop/README.md

   ## Tests

   ## Questions
-  If you have any questions about this project you can refer to my GitHub profile: [GitHub](github.com/user) OR you may email me at email
+  If you have any questions about this project you can refer to my GitHub profile: [GitHub](https://github.com/mcclellan-micah)
+  OR you may email me at [mcclellan.micah.6@gmail.com](mcclellan.micah.6@gmail.com)